3vorp/firestorm-db/README.md

 }
 ```

-PHP grabs the `JSONDatabase` instance created in `config.php` using the `collection` key in the request as the `$database_list` key name.
+PHP grabs the `Collection` instance created in `config.php` using the `collection` key in the request as the `$database_list` key name.
 From there, the `token` is used to validate the request if needed and the `command` is found and executed.

 ## Memory management